How do you become root user in Ubuntu?

 How to run commands as root user in Ubuntu?

 You’ll need root privileges for some system specific tasks.
 For example, if you want to update Ubuntu via command line, you cannot run the command as a regular user.
-It will give you permission denied error.
+It will give you permission denied error or show ‘are you root’ error.

 apt update Reading package lists...
 Done E: Could not open lock file /var/lib/apt/lists/lock - open (13: Permission denied) E: Unable to lock directory /var/lib/apt/lists/ W: Problem unlinking the file /var/cache/apt/pkgcache.bin - RemoveCaches (13: Permission denied) W: Problem unlinking the file /var/cache/apt/srcpkgcache.bin - RemoveCaches (13: Permission denied)